oktadev/okta-blog/_source/_posts/2019-11-11-graphql-vue.md

 vue add apollo
 ```

 This will present you with a few configuration options before installing the library.
-You should accept the default option for each of the questions.

-Now install some packages by running the following command.
+Accept the default option for each of the questions.
+Now install some packages by running the following command:

 ```bash
 npm install -E bootstrap-vue@2.0.4 bootstrap@4.3.1 @okta/okta-vue@1.1.1 apollo-link-http@1.5.15
 ```

-The Bootstrap libraries will be used for the layout of the application and the `okta-vue` library is needed for the client-side of the authentication process.

-Next, open `src/main.js` and replace its contents with the following code.
+The Bootstrap libraries control the layout of the application, and the `okta-vue` library handles the client-side of the authentication process.
+Next, open `src/main.js` and replace its contents with the following code:

 ```js
 import Vue from 'vue';